 The other 70% of the population are called hummingbirds, in that they express patterns of behavior most like the circadian rhythm behaviors I’m going to describe in Part 2.

 You can be a hummingbird with lark or owl tendencies too, meaning you prefer to stay up late and sleep later, or you prefer to get up earlier and go to bed earlier, but not at the extremes like pure larks and owls would.

 Getting ‘exercise’ out of the way is a surefire way to make it a priority in the day, much like your boss encourages you to get your most important tasks under your belt as soon as possible in the day.

 It will also most likely put you in a better mood for the rest of the day, making you more productive, energized and effective.

 If you find yourself tired and cranky in the morning, like the seemingly majority of the population, well then you might fall into the 5 PM rush (the busiest time at the gym, by far…).

-Unfortunately if you’re like me, you hate working out when the gym is packed, so people often tell me they skip the 5 PM to go later, or sometimes they’ll skip workouts — the latter is obviously not good if you’re trying to create a physical change.
+If you’re like me, you hate working out when the gym is packed.
+People often tell me they skip the 5 PM to go later, or sometimes they’ll skip workouts — the latter is obviously not good if you’re trying to create a physical change.